3mdeb/news-and-ideas/blog/content/post/2019-12-13-pfsense-boot-under-xen.md

 That article is continuation of [pfSense firewall implementation under Xen hypervisor](https://blog.3mdeb.com/2019/2019-11-06-pfsense-under-xen-introduction/).
-If you haven't read that yet, I strongly recommend to get familiar with it before reading that article.
+If you haven't read that yet, I strongly recommend to get familiar with it before reading this article.
 There is basic information about virtualization, hypervisor and our build configuration.

 Here, I focused only on **pfSense booting optimization**.
 You will find out what